smol-ai/GodMode/CONTRIBUTING.md

 Apple is a piece of sht.

-copy `.env.example` to `.env` and follow https://www.electronforge.io/guides/code-signing/code-signing-macos (option 1)
+copy `.env.example` to `.env` and follow https://www.electronforge.io/guides/code-signing/code-signing-macos (we tried option 1, but eventually ended up with option 2 as you see below)

 then you have to generate a bunch of shit https://medium.com/ascentic-technology/getting-an-electron-app-ready-for-macos-distribution-2941fce27450